thibaultdurandgreyc/Shallow_Multi_Scale_Networks/SMSNN/README.md

 The goal of this project is to upscale and improve the quality of low resolution images with control over the output image.

-This project includes Tensorflow (Keras A.P.I) implementation of Shallow Multi Scale Network for Stylized Super-Resolution (ICIP 2021 / ORASIS 2021) which consists in performing Super-Resolution (_SR_) with parallel branches specialized in stylizing high frequency details.
+This project includes Tensorflow (Keras A.P.I) implementation of Shallow Multi Scale Network for Stylized Super-Resolution (ICIP 2021 / ORASIS 2021) which consists in performing Super-Resolution (_SR_) with parallel branches specialized in different frequency bands.
+'Style' branches are specilized into stylizing high frequency details of the image from an external style image.

 ### **DIFFERENT NETWORKS**
 Also, other Branches and Options are available.
 We denote :
-* **'MAIN NN'** : The main network for performing 'SR' as discussed in the papers, but also 'DENOISING' or 'BLURRING'.
+* **'MAIN NN'** : The main network for performing 'SR' **as discussed in the papers**, but also 'DENOISING' or 'BLURRING'.
 The network, as shown in following scheme, is composed by different branches linearly combined to reconstruct the output.

 _Input_ : Y,cb,cr channels _Output_ : Y channel

 * **'St(y,cbcr)'BRANCH NN** : High frequency style transfer residual branches which transfer details from a Style image to the Main neural network output image through gram matrices.
-The branch is plugged on the top of the MAIN model ('SR' model Typically as discussed in the papers).
+The branch is plugged on the top of the MAIN model ('SR' model Typically **as discussed in the papers**).
 The branch is trained on the top of the Main model for which parameters are frozen.
 Residual output is litteraly added on the top of the Main model Output Y channel.
-Note that it is possible for the user to generate also Cb & Cr from style transfert (not discussed in the paper).
+Note that it is possible for the user to generate also Cb & Cr from style transfert (**not discussed in the paper**).

 _Input_ : Y,cb,cr channels   _Output_ : Y channel   OR  Y,cb,cr channels

-* **'St(Col)' BRANCH NN** : Color transfer branch not mentionned in the papers.
+* **'St(Col)' BRANCH NN** : Color transfer branch **not mentionned in the papers**.
 Transfers color from a Style image to the colors of the Main model output with through an histogram matching loss.

 _Input_ : Y,cb,cr channels   _Output_ : cb , cr channels

-* **'St3' BRANCH NN** : Style transfer branches not mentionned in the papers.
+* **'St3' BRANCH NN** : Style transfer branches **not mentionned in the papers**.
 Transfers the Style of an image to the Main model output through gram matrices.
 The branch is not residual.

 _Input_ : Y,cb,cr channels   _Output_ :  Y,cb,cr channels